GWU-Advanced-OS/project-clan-of-xen/README.md

 - research.md: Includes a dump of all the research done along with supporting files and resources
 - report.md: Final report
 - presentation: Includes relevant files for the presentation
+- images: Contains images used in research.md and report.md

 ## Authors